-In addition to lobbying the DfE, the Council has also sought to maximise its Basic Need funding going forward by establishing how the new funding allocation model works and seeking to provide data to the DfE in such a way as to maximise our allocation.
-This resulted in a significantly improved allocation for 2017-18 of £32.4m.
+In addition to lobbying the DfE, the Council has also sought in the meantime to maximise its Basic Need funding going forward by establishing how the new funding allocation model works and seeking to provide data to the DfE in such a way as to maximise our allocation.
+This resulted in a significantly improved allocation of £32.4m for 2017-18 and £25.0m for 2018-19.
 This goes some way to reduce the Council's shortfall, but still does not come close to covering the costs of all of the Council's Basic Need schemes.